obahareth/my-mac-os/README.md

 - If I want to access a document from anywhere, I usually store it here.
 - Personal project management.
 - Managing lists of things I want to buy, sell, and games I want to play.
+- I also use it to keep [a list of public Notion pages](https://www.notion.so/obahareth/Public-04ad2eb582a448b1ae834249d5ada9b9) with ideas I'm working on and more.

 ### Music